antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 private static extern void Goo(out string s); // no warning
 ```

-or if you don’t need the string marshaled back to the caller you can just do this:
+or if you don't need the string marshaled back to the caller you can just do this:

 ```csharp
 [DllImport("MyLibrary")]